Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 Yesterday I had to go to a concert so I did not get a chance to do a new problem.
 Today I did bucket sort again to make sure I got it down.

 Will probobly do another one before bed.

+## Day 15: 09/21/25: Did Bucket Sort Again and Car Fleet
+Did bucket sort with colors today as well as with car fleet problem.
+The car fleet one I missed because I was trying to calculate each car as if it was on a track and not just do the time to complete and have some logic.
+It's one of those problems where if you have done it before you will pass easily.

+The bucket sort colors one was pretty intresting.
+I did it at work by using a LLM model to give me a random problem.